Smoky Roasted Baby Carrots with Smoked Paprika

 “Wasn’t sure about the paprika and oil, but, it works.
 Get recipe, easy and tastes great.
 I just changed the time on smoking to smoke about the same as the other sides, turkey and ham.
 Really, really good.” — Nick

-What Does Smoked Paprika Taste Like?
+What Makes Smoked Paprika Special?

 📌Kitchen tip📌 for Oven-Baked Smoked Carrots